Is it worth it to fix your own drywall? It is if you have 30 minutes.

 - Self-adhesive patch, 4″

-Want to renovate, get a lower payment, or pay off your mortgage faster?
-Let’s talk mortgage refinance.*
+Want to renovate, get a lower payment, or pay off your mortgage sooner?
+Let’s talk refinance.

 How to fix a hole in the wall: Tutorial